Did you know that 72% of consumers who search for a local business visit the store within five miles?

 The content you post should be localized so that you can include your relevant keywords and your location.
 You can write about community events or organize a charity, whatever makes sense for your brand, as long as you can find a way to naturally optimize your content.

 If you’re aiming for success, your business can benefit from hiring a local digital marketing agency to fully address your local SEO needs.
 If your small business is based in Brooklyn, for example, you can check out the offers of professional SEO services in New York and outsource some of the most complex tasks.
+With a little effort learning advanced SEO strategies, you can start local SEO business to serve clients who want to achieve localized SEO advantages.

 Another important part of any SEO strategy is the number and the quality of the links you have.